 After an overall evaluation process, Sony Interactive Entertainment has finally struck a way to support cross-platform features for third-party content.
-Three months after the issue was raised at e3, Sony breaks down its restrictionist policies and they kick-started this with the launch of “extended Fortnite cross-play beta” for the PlayStation 4 version of the game.
+Three months after the issue was raised at e3, Sony broke down its restrictionist policies and kick-started this with the launch of an “extended Fortnite cross-play beta” for the PlayStation 4 version of the game.

-The beginning ensures an open beta which will allow cross-platform gameplay progression and commerce across Android/iOS, Nintendo Switch, Windows, and MacOS, as well as Xbox.
-While all along PlayStation has been the lone adjudicator, Fortnite family is now spread to different platforms.
+The beginning ensures an open beta that will allow cross-platform gameplay progression and commerce across Android/iOS, Nintendo Switch, Windows, and macOS, as well as Xbox.
+While PlayStation has been the lone adjudicator all along, the Fortnite family is now spread to different platforms.

 For 24 years, we have strived to deliver the best gaming experience to our fans by providing a uniquely PlayStation perspective,” Sony’s statement continues.
 “Today, the communities around some games have evolved to the point where cross-platform experiences add significant value to players.
 In recognition of this, we have completed a thorough analysis of the business mechanics required to ensure that the PlayStation experience for our users remains intact today, and in the future, as we look to open up the platform. – Sony’s blog

-This relents on Song’s part is remarkable especially with Epic introducing a new Battle Pass for purchase, which can be leveled up to unlock special cosmetic items and other rewards.
-Epic Games has been pushing cross-platform for a long time and now as Fortnite has become a worldwide hit, the software designer will multiply its business.
+This relents on Song’s part are remarkable, especially with Epic introducing a new Battle Pass for purchase, which can be leveled up to unlock special cosmetic items and other rewards.
+Epic Games has been pushing cross-platform for a long time, and now as Fortnite has become a worldwide hit, the software designer will multiply its business.

-The cross-play beta will make its debut on PS4 just with its beginning of Fortnite season 6, that is September 27, which is tomorrow.
+The cross-play beta will make its debut on PS4 just with the beginning of Fortnite season 6, which is September 27, which is tomorrow.
 However, we have hardly any concrete news from Epic about what we’re expecting from Season 6.
-There are a number of teasers which feature a purple cube in the background.
+There are a number of teasers that feature a purple cube in the background.
 The wait will be over tomorrow itself, so let’s look out for it.